CONTINUING QUALIFICATIONS REQUIREMENTS (CQR)

 IMPROVE YOUR KNOWLEDGE AND SKILLS

 Our process is called Continuing Qualifications Requirements (CQR).
 CQR helps you identify gaps in your knowledge and skills that could cause you to fall behind today’s entry-level qualifications.
-It then helps you develop a plan for refreshing your understanding and abilities.
-CQR applies to all R.R.A.s and to R.T.s who earned their credentials on or after Jan.
-1, 2011.
-These R.T.s must complete ARRT’s CQR every 10 years.
+It then helps you refresh your knowledge, understanding, and abilities.
+CQR applies to:

 CQR TIMING AND PROCESS